top of page

 LeRoi Robinson-Grant currently serves as an appointed member representing Council District 4 on the Dorchester County DCC since May 2023.

-LeRoit grew up in Prince George’s County.
+LeRoi grew up in Prince George’s County.
 He enlisted in the US Marine Corps after the 9/11 terrorist attack where he adopted the Marine Corps motto of Honor, Courage and Commitment.
 For the past 10 years, LeRoit has been a fitness professional and a community organizer.

 After a thorough study of the entire US, Robinson-Grant and his wife decided in 2015 to settle their family in Dorchester County.